miller-me/lab-resources/Intros_to_Coding/Best_Practices.md

 acts as a guide for the user to know what commands are available, what kind of objects you can create or use, and how different components interact.
-Documentation is akin to using the `--help` or `man` flags [in the command line](Intro_1.md).
+Documentation is akin to using the `--help` or `man` flags [in the command line](The_Command_Line_and_Vim.md).

-Here are a few examples of some different styles of documentation:
+Here are a few examples of some different styles of documentation you might encounter:

 -   [Python](https://docs.python.org/3/)
 -   [cellpose](https://cellpose.readthedocs.io/en/latest/index.html)